gbdev/gbdev.github.io/website/guides/lyc_timing.md

 This seems simple enough, but unfortunately, this process comes with significant caveats.
 So, here are some things to keep in mind:

 All but the most complex of raster effects are registers that you change between scanlines.
 For that reason, you want to perform your register write while the screen is not being drawn, so during Hblank or OAM search.
 You may know that LYC interrupts are requested at the start of a scanline, which happens to be Mode 2 (OAM search).
-However, because of Mode 2’s short duration combined with unreliability of interrupt timing, you will not reliably have enough time to perform your write.
+However, because of Mode 2's short duration combined with unreliability of interrupt timing, you will not reliably have enough time to perform your write.
 Therefore, you have to wait for the next Hblank to perform your register write.
 You also need to compensate for this by requesting an interrupt on the line before the one on which you wish to perform your effect.
 For instance, if I want to enable sprites at line 16 when my upper status bar finishes drawing, I would write 15 to rLYC.

 Like I mentioned above, the time at which your handler will begin execution will be delayed by an inconsistent amount, which makes it difficult to determine when the beginning of Hblank will come.
-You’ll see why this is and how this can be avoided later.
+You'll see why this is and how this can be avoided later.

 The final problem is perhaps the biggest one.
-It’s common practice in Gameboy Development to use a STAT check to write to VRAM between scanlines.
+It's common practice in Gameboy Development to use a STAT check to write to VRAM between scanlines.
 The typical way of doing this is to read STAT, and then reap up to 16 cycles of guaranteed VRAM access time.
 This method is great for copying small bits of data quickly, and uses little CPU time.
 However, if an LYC interrupt fires during one of those VRAM accesses, you can potentially take some of its VRAM-safe time and cause VRAM writes from the main thread to fail.
 However, this can be avoided with some careful planning.

 ## Timing, With Diagrams and Stuff
-First, let’s look at the timing of the rendering itself, courtesy of the Pan Docs:
+First, let's look at the timing of the rendering itself, courtesy of the Pan Docs:
 **![](/images/pandocs_timing.png)**
 Note that:
  - Each full scanline takes exactly 456 dots (114 cycles)
  - Mode 2 also takes a constant amount of time (20 cycles)
  - Hblank length varies wildly, and will often be nearly as long as or longer than the drawing phase
- - Hblank and OAM scan are mostly interchangeable, and long as you’re not doing OAM pokes during Hblank
+ - Hblank and OAM scan are mostly interchangeable, and long as you're not doing OAM pokes during Hblank
  - The worst-case Hblank takes a number of dots that is not divisible by 4.
-However, as far as I’m aware, this still behaves like 88 dots in practice.
+However, as far as I'm aware, this still behaves like 88 dots in practice.

 Now, I will have a bunch of diagrams showing the timing of various situations.
 Each row represents exactly one scanline, and the columns show the individual cycles.
 Consider zooming in to better see these cycles.
-First, let’s consider a simple LYC routine.
+First, let's consider a simple LYC routine.
 It will disable sprites if called for line 128, but otherwise, it will enable them.

 ```asm
 LYC::